EthanTristanLeeDude/RPLIDAR_Python_Project/README.md

 # RPLIDAR_Python_Project
-Demonstrates how to interface to the RPLIDAR A1M8 from Slamtec using Python

 This code demonstrates how to interface with the RPLIDAR A1M8 from Slamtec using Python.
 The initial version of the code does the following:

 1. Uses the serial, struct and serial libraries